plusjade/plusjade.ruhoh.com/_pages/index.md

 For the purpose of this book we will cover how the web works relative to consumers of web applications.
 That is to say if I make a web application, how does the web enable my users to consume my product?

-Remember the Internet is a network of computers.
-All computers in the network can send and receive information.
+When we think about how a user uses a web application we can define two sides to this interaction:

-**Servers** send content to your customers, the end users.
+- **Server** is the side that your application stores its application and data in order to send it out to the users.
-End-users interact with your content through an interface called the **Client**.
+- **Client** is the side that your users interact with your application.

 Let's visualize this relationship: